 CylancePROTECT Desktopalways watches for the execution of malicious processes and alerts the console when anything unsafe or abnormal attempts to run.
 You can configure the

 Prevent Service Shutdown from Device

-If this setting is selected, device users cannot stop the service for the
+If selected, device users cannot stop the service for the

 CylancePROTECT Desktopagent or for the following versions of the

 CylancePROTECT Desktopagent version 3.1 and later runs as a trusted service using Antimalware Protected Process Light (AM-PPL) technology from